Are Proofreading Courses Worth It?

 One of the first proofreading jobs I received on Fiverr was from a lady who had already hired a proofreader (from Fiverr) to polish her blog post.

-Unfortunately, this woman could see that her post still contained numerous errors, so she hired me for round two.
+Unfortunately, this woman realized her post still contained numerous errors, so she hired me for round two.

 She left a bad review for the first proofreader, who received two out of five stars.
-Fortunately, she gave me a positive review, five stars, and a tip.
+Fortunately, she gave me a five-star review and a tip.
 For that, I have Caitlin Pyle to thank.
-She’s the creator of the fantastic proofreading course I took.
+She’s the creator of the excellent proofreading course I took.

 You Want Clients to Come Back